Fluctuation behaviour for interacting particle systems with common noise: Uniform estimates

 \section{Uniform estimates}

 Following~\cite{Fernandez1997,Xianliang2023} we derive uniform estimates on the sequence of fluctuation process \((\eta^N, N \in\N)\) in appropriate negative Bessel potential spaces.
-By the nature of the Fourier transform on the torus as a infinite series which is given by the Fourier coefficients, we can not directly apply the estimates derived in~\cite{Xianliang2023}.
-Hence, based on Parseval's identity we reproduce this estimates in the unbounded setting with common noise.
+By the nature of the Fourier transform on the torus as a infinite series which is given by the Fourier coefficients, we cannot directly apply the estimates derived in~\cite{Xianliang2023}.
+Hence, based on Parseval's identity we reproduce these estimates in the unbounded setting with common noise.
+First let us provide an adaptation of~\cite[Lemma~2.6]{Xianliang2023}.